 What to ask:

-- What is your typical appeal success rate?
+• What is your typical appeal success rate?

-- How quickly do you rework and resubmit denied claims?
+• How quickly do you rework and resubmit denied claims?

-- Do you track denial root causes and provide trend analysis?
+• Do you track denial root causes and provide trend analysis?

-- What is your process for preventing recurring denials?
+• What is your process for preventing recurring denials?

 The best billing partners do not just appeal denials reactively.
 They analyze patterns, identify root causes (documentation gaps, coding errors, payer policy changes), and implement preventive measures that reduce future denials.
 This proactive approach is what separates a billing company that manages claims from one that actually improves your revenue cycle.

-8. Evaluate Staff Qualifications and Retention
+8. Ask About Staff Experience and Retention Rates

 The people doing your billing matter more than the company’s brand.
 High turnover means your account is constantly being handled by someone learning on the job.
 Ask about team structure, tenure, and credentials.